-If a claim commences with such words as: "Apparatus for carrying out the process etc..." this must be construed as meaning merely apparatus suitable for carrying out the process.
-Apparatus which otherwise possesses all of the features specified in the claims but which would be unsuitable for the stated purpose or would require modification to enable it to be so used, should normally not be considered as anticipating the claim.
+If a claim commences with such words as: "Apparatus for carrying out the process etc...", this must be construed as meaning merely apparatus suitable for carrying out the process.
+An apparatus Apparatus which otherwise possesses all of the features specified in the claims but which would be is unsuitable for the stated purpose or would require requires modificationmodifications to enable it to be so used for said purpose, should is normally not be considered as anticipating the claim.

-In contrast to an apparatus or product claim, in case of a method claim commencing with such words as: "Method for remelting galvanic layers" the part "for remelting ..." should not be understood as meaning that the process is merely suitable for remelting galvanic layers, but rather as a functional feature concerning the remelting of galvanic layers and, hence, defining one of the method steps of the claimed method (see T 848/93).
+In contrast to an apparatus or product claim, in the case of a method claim that defines a working method which, for example, commences with such words as: "Method for remelting galvanic layers", the part "for remelting ..." should is not to be understood as meaning that the process is merely suitable for remelting galvanic layers, but rather as a functional feature concerning the remelting of galvanic layers and, hence, defining one of the method steps of the claimed working method (see T 848/93).

-A distinction does however have to be made where the claim is directed to a method or process aiming at a certain purpose, when it comprises physical steps which result in the production of a product (i.e. the claim is in fact directed towards the production of a product).
-In this case, the purpose (intended use) is to be understood in the sense that the method or process has to be merely suitable for that use, rather than comprising the use as an integral method step.
-Consequently, a prior disclosure of a same (product production) method without an indication of the particular purpose, although the method is nevertheless suitable for it, will anticipate a claim to the method for that particular purpose (see T 304/08).
+A claim which is directed to a method or process aiming at a certain purpose for the production of a product ("method of manufacture") has to be understood in the sense that the method or process has to be merely suitable for the production of the product, rather than comprising the use as an integral method step.
+Consequently, a prior disclosure of the same method, which is suitable for producing said specific product but does not indicate that the specific product is produced with it, anticipates a claim to the method for the production of that specific product.